 - Modern Chiropractic Care - Using our signature Functional Correction Method (FCM), our expert chiropractors will not only improve your spinal mobility and alignment, but they will work on releasing tight and damaged soft tissues as well with our whole-body approach.

-- Rehabilitative Exercise - Once our patients are starting to feel better, we must teach them specific stretching and strengthening exercises so that the condition doesn’t return again down the road.
+- Physiotherapy - Once our patients are starting to feel better, we must teach them specific stretching and strengthening exercises so that the condition doesn’t return again down the road.

 The specifics of your slipped disc treatment plan will be based on many factors like your age, level of pain, duration of symptoms, weight, activity levels, and overall health.
 Rest assured, at Elite Spine Centres you will be in the best hands possible to direct your recovery and allow you to get back to living life to the fullest again!